Welcome to today's edition of the Rush 24-7 podcast.

 There were hearings on this anyway.

-And it it it just these uh it continue to be discombobulous.
+And it continued to be discombobulous.

-Well, I continue to tell you people do not panic and do not fret when you get the notion from the news media from these Democrats that they're riding the crest of a wave of a tsunami to launch them back to power.
+Well, I continue to tell you people, do not panic and do not fret when you get the notion from the news media, from these Democrats, that they're riding the crest of a wave of a tsunami to launch them back to power.

 They're as disorganized and they're wandering aimlessly out there, not only in vain search of an agenda, but in vain search of a thought.